 4. Click the camera icons to set your profile and cover photos, which you’ll already have prepared in advance.
 See how they look ‘in situ’ and adjust them as necessary, as you might find that an important part of your cover photo is overlaid by your business name or profile photo.

-5. Set your call-to-action; you’ll find more information on how to do that here.
+5. Set your call-to-action to encourage users to take a particular action when they visit your page; you’ll find more information on how to do that here.

 6. Work your way through the Settings tab to configure your page settings, such as who can find and post on your page.
 Here, you can enable messaging so that you can use your Facebook page as another way for people to contact you with customer service enquiries.
 You can also make other people ‘admins’ of the page so that you can share posting duties with your colleagues or staff.